 If you are establishing UK-based operations and plan to start importing goods into the UK, you will need to familiarise yourself with the import rules.

-Failure to follow the rules, however unintentional, can lead to additional expense and legal issues.
+Failure to follow the rules, however unintentional, can lead to delays, additional expense and legal issues.

 In this guide, we summarise what businesses need to know about bringing goods into the UK from overseas.

 Import rules apply to companies bringing in goods from the EU and globally.

 The main steps to importing require a business to:

 |Check UK trade regulations||Check if the goods you want to import are subject to any UK trade restrictions, requirements or bans.|